-For two years, I have argued that this has been the US policy in Syria — that the Obama administration decided it did not want to directly overthrow Assad, thereby leaving a vacuum in which Islamist militants would inevitably rise to the top, much as what happened in Afghanistan in the 1990s.
+It has increasingly looked like this has become the US policy in Syria.
+It appears that the Obama administration eventually decided it did not want to directly overthrow Bashar al-Assad, as this would no doubt leave a vacuum in which Islamist militants would inevitably rise to the top — much like what happened in Afghanistan in the 1990s.
 Rather, the US decided it would be better to weaken the Syrian government (and its allies Iran and Hezbollah) by protracting the fighting.

-Some anti-imperialists, nevertheless, have insisted that the US strategy in Syria is simply another attempt at blatant regime change — as the US pursued, at the cost of great disaster and bloodshed, in Libya, Iraq, and so many more countries.
-This framing is a bit too simplistic; it ignores a few pieces of evidence — such as the fact that Syrian rebels have constantly complained that they lack the arms and ammunition they would need to topple the Syrian government, or that the US never provided rebels with the anti-aircraft weapons they requested (the feudal Wahhabi Saudi absolute monarchy instead obliged).
+Many critics have insisted the US strategy in Syria is another attempt at blatant regime change, as the US pursued in Libya, Iraq, and so many more countries, leading to immense disaster and bloodshed.
+This framing is a bit too simplistic; it ignores a few pieces of evidence, such as the fact that Syrian rebels have constantly complained that they lack the arms and ammunition they would need to topple the government, or that the US never provided rebels with the anti-aircraft weapons they requested (the feudal Wahhabi Saudi absolute monarchy instead obliged).

 The hesitancy in providing heavier weapons for the rebels is doubtless because the US is more aware than anyone that the Syrian opposition is and has for years been dominated by Islamists, particularly by extreme Salafi militants backed by Saudi Arabia, Qatar, and Turkey, many of whom have openly collaborated with Syria’s al-Qaeda affiliate, Jabhat al-Nusra.
 Seeing the US strategy as a more traditional act of regime change, therefore, underestimates the complexity of the conflict — and fails to explain why Obama didn’t just bomb in the first place in 2013, as he had previously planned.